wpsouthafrica/diversity-equity-and-inclusion/README.md

 **We value you.**

-The mission of WPCampus is to advance and support higher education.
-We believe the growth of education and research are most powerful when its voices are diverse.
+The WordPress South Africa (WPSA) community exists to support WordPress users throughout Southern Africa.
+We believe the best way to support each out are to ensure that we foster a diverse and inclusive community.

-WPCampus welcomes people of any race, color, national or ethnic origin, sex, age, size, physical ability, neurodiversity, sexual orientation, gender identity or expression, or religion.
+WPSA welcomes people of any race, color, national or ethnic origin, sex, age, size, physical ability, neurodiversity, sexual orientation, gender identity or expression, or religion.

 We welcome people who want to change the world, people who want to be involved, people who want to learn something new, and people who want to share their experiences with a community.